roboscienceorg/book/source/Manipulators/DH.rst

    properly.
 The slow part for these sections is getting good images created.

-Given joint angles and actuator lengths it is straightforward to compute end effector position.
+Given joint angles and actuator lengths one can compute the end effector position.
 Thus it is possible to compute the effector path as a function of arm movements.